Object Map

 Variable : SvLedger : String

-Set Var : SvLedger : “TallyERP9” : $$InCreateMode and $$IsBillWiseOn
+Set Var : SvLedger : “TallyPrime” : $$InCreateMode and $$IsBillWiseOn

 Target Object

 Every object map has a target object.
 You can modify or update the methods of this object.
-By default, the target object is set from the requestor’s data object (if in edit mode).
+By default, the target object is set from the requestor’s data object (if it is in edit mode).
 It can be overridden by using the Target Object attribute.
-Setting a target can be done only once.
-Other scenarios where the target object is set: Insert Collection Object attribute.
+You can set the target only once and other scenarios where the target object is set with Insert Collection Object attribute.

-While in the case, Target Object Ex is used and when the specified Target object exists, it will be returned.
+When you use Target Object Ex and the specified Target Object exists, then the Target Object will be returned.
 If it doesn’t exist, it will be inserted into the collection and a new object will be returned.
-If Target Object and Target Object Ex both are specified, only Target Object Ex will be considered.
+If both Target Object and Target Object Ex are specified, only Target Object Ex is considered.

 Can the primary object be set as the target object?

-Let’s say a user is in the Voucher context and is getting persisted.
-During this time if the user invokes the object map and changes the target to its sub-objects, then it updates.
-However, if the user switches the context to a different primary object [for example, Target Object : (Ledger, ‘CASH’). ], in that case, it will not be persisted.
+If a user is in the Voucher context and is getting persisted and when the user invokes the object map and changes the target to its sub-objects, then it updates.
+However, if the user switches the context to a different primary object [for example, Target Object : (Ledger, ‘CASH’). ], then it will not be persisted.

 Syntax